-1. ‘local space heater’ means a means a space heating device that emits heat by direct heat transfer or by direct heat transfer in combination with heat transfer to a fluid, in order to reach and maintain a certain level of human thermal comfort within an enclosed space in which the product is situated, possibly combined with a heat output to other spaces and is equipped with one or more heat generators that convert electricity or gaseous or liquid fuels directly into heat, through use of the Joule effect or combustion of fuels respectively;
+1. ‘local space heater’ means a means a device that is equipped with one or more heat generators with the purpose of converting electricity or gaseous or liquid fuels directly into heat transfer to contribute to a certain level of human thermal comfort in the enclosed space in which it is situated by direct heat transfer, possibly combined with a heat output to other spaces or with heat transfer to a fluid;

 2. ‘domestic local space heater’ means a local space heater other than a commercial one;